LIFEHUBBER

 OpenSeeker is a search agent system positioned around tool-based web information seeking, with the project centered on released training data, released models, and support for complex search tasks.

 The official repository presents OpenSeeker as a search-agent system and release package spanning data, models, and evaluation materials.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
+This page is for reader reference, not an endorsement or full review.
 Project terms and usage conditions can differ, so readers should review the original materials independently.

 What it is